pascalpepe/django-quickstart/README.rst

 1.11 LTS 3.4, 3.5, 3.6
 ======== =============

-It is recommended that you install the latest minor releases (A.B.C) available for your system.
+It is recommended that you install the latest patch/minor releases (A.B.C) available for your system.

 Usage
 =====